Stuycs-K/finalprojectapcs-3-zhang-robinson-chin-madeline/PROTOTYPE.md

 1. Game
 	- initiates board
 	- starts game with one player's turn
-	- allowed them to move one piece (according to the type)
+	- allowes the player to move one piece (according to the type) to a valid space before switching turns
+	- moves continue according to whose turn it is
 	- checks if the game has reached a checkmate and determines a winner
 2. Piece (abstract)
 	- basis for all pieces
 	- includes row and col according to location on the board
-	- checks for which player's turn
 	- checks for preexisting piece in a certain square/coordinates
 	- checks if player is allowed to move to a certain square/place on the board (will replace preexisting piece)
 3. Pawn